-Hobbs High School Students:
+Hobbs Middle School Students

-- Are prohibited from coming to school barefoot; - > Are not to wear the following to school: - ♦ Pajamas or house shoes; - Bare midriff garments or halters; - ◆ Tube tops, tank tops, shirts with straps less than 2" in width; - Sleeveless shirts with low armpit openings, not covered by another garment; - Coarse knit, transparent and/or "see through" garments; - "Cut-offs", biker shorts, spandex shorts, boxer shorts, nylon/sports/soccer shorts, or other shorts considered to be inappropriate by staff; - ♦ Mini-skirts; - Clothing or accessories, that advertise or depict association with or promotion of gangs, satanic groups, cults; - Clothing or accessories that advertise or promote tobacco products, alcoholic beverages, or drugs; - Clothing or accessories with lewd, offensive, vulgar, or obscene writings and/or pictures; - Para-military attire (fatigues); - ♦ Hats and caps must be removed inside the building; - Leggings may not be worn as pants; - Oversized or baggy pants are not permitted.
+- Are prohibited from coming to school barefoot; - Are not to wear the following to school: - Pajamas or house shoes - Bare midriff garments or halters; - ◆ Tube tops, tank tops, shirts with straps less than 2" in width; - Sleeveless shirts with low armpit openings, not covered by another garment - Coarse knit, transparent and/or "see through" garments; - "Cut-offs," biker shorts, spandex shorts, boxer shorts, nylon/sports/soccer shorts, or other shorts considered to be inappropriate; - ♦ Mini-Skirts;

+- Clothing or accessories that advertise or depict association with or promotion of gangs, satanic groups, cults; - Clothing or accessories that advertise or promote tobacco products, alcoholic beverages, or drugs; - Clothing or accessories with lewd, offensive, vulgar, or obscene writings and/or pictures shall not be brought to school or worn to school or in any way be present at any school related event; - Para-military attire (fatigues); - Bandannas, hats/caps/head covering, chains, lanyards (except those issued by the school)or similar items; - > All outer garments must be at a length of no more than 4 inches above the knee; - All outer garments must be hemmed; - Leggings may be worn under an outer garment that covers all body parts from the waist down except the legs and feet. leggings may not be worn as pants; - Oversized or baggy pants are not permitted.
 Pants legs may not be wider than 13" and will not drag the floor; - ➤ All pants are to be worn at the waist.
-"Sagging" is not permitted; - The neck opening on any type shirt or blouse may not exceed the equivalent of the second button below the collar of the dress shirt or blouse; - ➤ Tattoos and body piercings may not be a distraction to the learning environment.
-If they are deemed distracting, a principal may require the piercings to be removed or the tattoos to be covered.
-Parents will be responsible for providing appropriate coverage. - Students are to be clean shaven at all times and side burns are not to extend past the ear lobe;
+"Sagging" is not permitted;

+- ➤ The neck opening on any type shirt or blouse may not exceed the equivalent of the second button below the collar of the dress shirt or blouse; - > Tattoos or skin stamps will not be exposed to public view; - Body piercing will not be allowed other than in the ear; - ➤ No enlarged earlobe piercing (gauging is not permitted); - > Students are to be clean shaven at all times and side burns are not to extend past the ear lobe; - Leggings or tights must be worn under jeans/pants/shorts/skirts to cover any visible skin due to holes/tears in the material between the waistband and the knee.

-- > Students may not wear garments with holes or tears which allows skin to be visible through the holes/tears; Students with jeans with holes must cover exposed skin above the knee. - Students may not wear wrist, neck, waistbands, or other garments which have raised spikes or studs: - > Hair may not be of a style or color that is distracting to the learning environment.
+- Students may not wear wrist, neck, waistbands, or other garments which have raised spikes or studs; - > Hair may not be of a style or color that is distracting to the learning environment. - ➤ No wheeled shoes (heelies) are permitted.